gakimball/packyderm/README.md

 Looks for `libraries` inside `node_modules` and `bower_components` inside the current working directory, and pulls in files with the filename `configFile`.

 - `libraries` (Array of Strings): names of packages to look for.
+  - You can also add an item called `SELF`, which will look for a config file in the current working directory.
 - `configFile` (String): filename of the config file.
 Can be `.json` or `.yml`.
 - `cb(err, configs)` (Function): callback to run when processing is done.
   - `configs` is an object of packages found.
-Each key is a package name, and the value is the config found.
+Each key is a package name (or `SELF`), and the value is the config found.